 Printing non-ASCII characters on receipts can get a bit complex, especially if you have a lot of different printers to support.
 Each thermal receipt printer has a different set of available “code pages” of glyphs, which makes localisation a real adventure.

-Using the escpos-printer-db project, we can currently create software which accepts UTF-8 text, and switches between the available code pages to render text for a specific printer.
-I’m now looking at how we can encode characters that are not not in any available code page.
+Using the escpos-printer-db project, we can currently create software which accepts UTF-8 text, then switches between the available code pages to render text for a specific printer.
+I’m now looking at how we can encode characters that are not in any available code page.

 For example, in this code from the python-escpos